syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Getting-Started.md

 SfCartesianChart chart = new SfCartesianChart();

-CategoryAxis primaryAxis = new CategoryAxis();
+// Initialize the primary axis as a CategoryAxis for the X-Axis CategoryAxis primaryAxis = new CategoryAxis();
-chart.XAxes.Add(primaryAxis);
+// Add the primary axis to the chart's XAxes collection chart.XAxes.Add(primaryAxis);

-NumericalAxis secondaryAxis = new NumericalAxis();
+// Initialize the secondary axis as a NumericalAxis for the Y-Axis NumericalAxis secondaryAxis = new NumericalAxis();
-chart.YAxes.Add(secondaryAxis);
+// Add the secondary axis to the chart's YAxes collection chart.YAxes.Add(secondaryAxis);

  this.Content = chart;